 A hacker with very good people-skills can in many cases be the most damaging to a business.
-All that is needed is a targeted and highly customized malware exploit.
-By exploiting an employees sympathy and good-hearted nature, several security measures can easily and quickly be bypassed in a flash.
+A targeted and highly customized malware exploit will assist the hackers with this.
+By exploiting an employees sympathy and good-hearted nature, several security measures are easily and quickly bypassed in a flash.

 Another example of targeted malware is spoofing an email.
 It will seem to come from a place that several employees frequent, such as a golf course, restaurant, or any number of the various club memberships that exist.
 In the email is an attachment such as a pdf file which looks innocent enough.
 This could be about news of the establishment employees frequent until it is realized that the pdf files contained malware that slipped past the email server security scans.
 Bringing in data files from outside the system will circumvent server security.

 The Great Bank Robbery is a good example of how phishing and malware can be carried out even in the supposedly most secure of places.
 It just goes to show, that everyone can be a target regardless of size.
 The longer malware remains undetected the more damage it will inflict.
 This will be either financially or to a firm’s reputation and/or both.
 Many times their clients, unfortunately, have to suffer the consequences.